Corporate Tax Reform Bookmark has been added

-Foreign establishments are added to the CFC rule’s scope of application by the pre-draft repair law.
-A foreign establishment, the profits of which are exempt or benefit from a tax reduction in Belgium, will be considered a CFC if it meets the afore-mentioned taxation test.
-In case profits of these foreign establishments arise from “non-genuine arrangements”, they will be attributed to (and taxed in the hands of) the head office.
+A foreign establishment, the profits of which are exempt or benefit from a tax reduction in Belgium, is considered a CFC if it meets the afore-mentioned taxation test.
+In case profits of these foreign establishments arise from “non-genuine arrangements”, they are attributed to (and taxed in the hands of) the head office.

-An arrangement (or series thereof) will be regarded as “non-genuine” (artificial) to the extent that the foreign company or foreign establishment would not own the assets, or would not have undertaken the risks, which generate all (or part of) its income, if it were not controlled by a company where the significant people functions (which are relevant to those assets or risks) are carried out and are instrumental in generating the CFC income.
-A non-genuine arrangement will exist where assets are owned by a CFC but the strategic decisions are made by the Belgian taxpayer or its employees.
-Similarly, a non-genuine arrangement will also exist where risks are borne by the CFC but the strategic decisions are made in Belgium.
+An arrangement (or series thereof) is regarded as “non-genuine” (artificial) to the extent that the foreign company or foreign establishment would not own the assets, or would not have undertaken the risks, which generate all (or part of) its income, if it were not controlled by a company where the significant people functions (which are relevant to those assets or risks) are carried out and are instrumental in generating the CFC income.
+A non-genuine arrangement exists where assets are owned by a CFC but the strategic decisions are made by the Belgian taxpayer or its employees.
+Similarly, a non-genuine arrangement also exists where risks are borne by the CFC but the strategic decisions are made in Belgium.

-“Non-distributed profits” will be the CFC’s profits for the taxable period closed during the Belgian taxpayer’s taxable period.
-These profits will be limited to the amounts generated through the assets and risks which are linked to significant people functions carried out by the taxpayer.
+“Non-distributed profits” are the CFC’s profits for the taxable period closed during the Belgian taxpayer’s taxable period that are not distributed in the same taxable period to the Belgian taxpayer or another domestic company.
+These profits are limited to the amounts generated through the assets and risks which are linked to significant people functions carried out by the taxpayer.

-The pre-draft repair law provides that capital gains on shares in a CFC will also be eligible for DRD provided and to the extent that the profit of this foreign company (i) has already been taxed in a previous taxable period in the hands of the domestic company as CFC income and (ii) has not been distributed before and still exists at the time of alienation of the shares on a liabilities and shareholders’ equity account.
+Capital gains on shares in a CFC are also eligible for DRD provided and to the extent that the profit of this foreign company (i) has already been taxed in a previous taxable period in the hands of the domestic company as CFC income and (ii) has not been distributed before and still exists at the time of alienation of the shares on a liabilities and shareholders’ equity account.

-The Belgian shareholder will have to demonstrate that the amount of such CFC dividends (for which DRD has been claimed) does not exceed the subsidiary’s total profit that has been taxed as CFC income during previous taxable periods.
+The Belgian shareholder has to demonstrate that the amount of such CFC dividends (for which DRD has been claimed) does not exceed the subsidiary’s total profit that has been taxed as CFC income during previous taxable periods.

 Exit tax upon transfer to treaty-exempt foreign PE

-Belgium will be entitled to tax the hidden gains that exist at the time of the transfer of assets of a Belgian company to its foreign establishment, the profits of which are exempt in Belgium under a tax treaty.
-Hidden gains will be defined as the positive difference between the fair market value of an asset and its acquisition or investment value reduced with the accepted write-offs and depreciations.
+Belgium is entitled to tax the hidden gains that exist at the time of the transfer of assets of a Belgian company to its foreign establishment, the profits of which are exempt in Belgium under a tax treaty.
+Hidden gains are defined as the positive difference between the fair market value of an asset and its acquisition or investment value reduced with the accepted write-offs and depreciations.

-This new taxable event will be added to the list of transactions where a deferred exit tax payment can be applied for.
+This new taxable event has been added to the list of transactions where a deferred exit tax payment can be applied for.

 Inbound transfers – resident corporate tax

-In case of the transfer of assets from a foreign permanent establishment, the profits of which are exempt under a tax treaty with Belgium, to the Belgian head office or another Belgian establishment, the Belgian initial tax value (for future depreciations, capital gains and losses, etc.) will be the fair market valueat the time of the transfer.
-This fair market value will also have to be applied for the acquisition by a Belgian company of a foreign establishment or foreign assets further to a merger, demerger or assimilated transaction and the transfer by a foreign company of its seat to Belgium.
+In case of the transfer of assets from a foreign permanent establishment, the profits of which are exempt under a tax treaty with Belgium, to the Belgian head office or another Belgian establishment, the Belgian initial tax value (for future depreciations, capital gains and losses, etc.) is the fair market value at the time of the transfer.
+This fair market value also has to be applied for the acquisition by a Belgian company of a foreign establishment or foreign assets further to a merger, demerger or assimilated transaction and the transfer by a foreign company of its seat to Belgium.

-For all of these transactions, the value established by the exit state will be presumed to be the fair market value, unless counterproof.
-This presumption will, however, only apply subject to compliance with two conditions:
+For all of these transactions, the value established by the exit state is presumed to be the fair market value, unless counterproof.
+This presumption, however, only applies subject to compliance with two conditions: